The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot.

 Wound healing problems after breast reduction surgery are common, particularly after the anchor scar procedure where the vertical and horizontal scars meet.

 Most wound problems are minor and can be simply managed and treated.
-More severe wound complications, such as infection, skin loss, wound separation and delayed healing, can be harder to manage.
+More severe wound complications, such as infection, skin loss and wound separation, may take longer to heal.

 Occasionally, some fat in the breasts dies off, leaving them red and lumpy.
-This can take some time to settle and lead to a lot of discomfort.
-There can also be some excess skin left around the scars and, if this does not drop off after a few months, it will need to be surgically removed.
+This is called fat necrosis and can take some time to settle.
+There can also be some excess skin left around the scars.
+It may need to be surgically removed if it does not settle after a few months.

 Loss of nipple sensation

-Some women lose sensation in their nipples after a breast reduction, including their ability to become erect.
+Some women lose sensation in their nipples after a breast reduction and the nipples may also lose their ability to become erect.
 This is because the nerve supply to the nipple can be damaged during surgery.

 Very rarely, a disrupted blood supply may cause your nipple to die and fall off.
-This is more likely if you are a heavy smoker or you have poor circulation.
+This is more likely if you smoke heavily or you have poor circulation.